micro/micro/car/README.md

 ## Features

-- Registration with discovery system
+The sidecar has all the features of [go-micro](https://github.com/micro/go-micro).
+Here are the most relevant.

-- Host discovery of other services
+- Service registration and discovery
+- Broker PubSub via WebSockets
-- Health checking of services
+- Healthchecking of services
-- HTTP API and load balancing requests
-- PubSub via WebSockets
+- JSON RPC via HTTP API.
+- Load balancing, retries, timeouts
+- Stats UI

 ## Getting Started